onigoetz/Comics-Reader/README.md

 # Requirements

-- some comics to read ( yeah, they're not provider, sorry ;) )
+- Some comics to read ( yeah, they're not provided, sorry ;) )
-- a PHP web server
+- A PHP web server
-- a tablet
+- A tablet

 # Installing

 - Download this repository on your server in a web accessible directory
 - make the `cache` directory writable
-- `composer install
+- `composer install`
 - The easiest way to make it work is to make a symlink in the web folder with the name `images` that points to all your comics
 - Point your browser to the web folder. (the first page load might take some time as it caches the list of your comics)
 - Enjoy !